annamatic/open-records-hackathon/README.md

 Hello!
 Here's my submission to the Open Records Hackathon February 25, 2017, a short UI/UX analysis and wireframes for the Open Records FOIL Request site.
+This submission addresses all 3 challenges: 1) Making a Request, 2) User Introduction/Guidance (the emphasis is on the homepage) and 3) Search, View, Track Past Requested Records, but is primarily focused on Challenge 2.

 ### Table of Contents
 * [What I Did](#what-i-did)